 Linux was not really a simulation of Unix.
 Otherwise then the name should remain the same as Unix.
 In fact, Linux is similar to Unix.
 The term clone actually means that small parts of an original file are placed in a cell-by-cell copy.
 Linux has been redesigned to look similar to Unix and, of course, meet the same needs.
 This operating system is less simulation and is more of a more powerful copy.

-Linux is the result of volunteer contributions; Non-wage earners include organizations such as Canonical and Red Hat, as well as those supported by the industry.
-Each commercial version of Unix is designed and created as a cohesive product by internal or external (controlled) developers.
+Linux is the result of volunteer contributions; non-wage earners include organizations such as Canonical and Red Hat, as well as those supported by the industry.
+Each commercial version of Unix is designing and creating as a cohesive product by internal or external (controlled) developers.
 Each version usually has its own core and is produced specifically for specific hardware platforms.

-Free and open source BSD Unix derivatives such as FreeBSD, OpenBSD, and DragonBSD use a combination of old and new BSD code.
-Today, such versions are supported by various communities and, like Linux distributions, are managed.
+Free and open-source BSD Unix derivatives such as FreeBSD, OpenBSD, and DragonBSD use a combination of old and new BSD codes.
+Today, such versions are supporting by various communities and, like Linux distributions, are managing.